 2011-12: Pepin led College-Charles Lemoyne in goals and points in his first season in midget AAA hockey.
 He scored 22 goals with 18 assists in 38 games and was third on the Riverains with 93 penalty minutes.
 Pepin was the second player taken in the 2012 QMJHL Entry Draft after Sherbrooke selected Donald Audette — being chosen in the first round by Prince Edward Island.

 2012-13: Pepin played in the Quebec Major Junior Hockey league as a 16-year-old and represented Canada Quebec in the 2013 U17 World Hockey Challenge.
-In 64 regular season games with Prince Edward Island he scored 18 goals with 12 assists and was -9 with 78 penalty minutes.
+In 64 regular season games with Prince Edward Island he scored 18 goals with 12 assists and was minus-9 with 78 penalty minutes.
 The Rocket finished third in the Maritimes Division; falling to Val d’Or in six games in a first round series.
-Pepin scored 1 goal with 1 assist and was -2 with 4 penalty minutes in six playoff games.
+Pepin scored 1 goal with 1 assist and was minus-2 with 4 penalty minutes in six playoff games.
 In six games for Canada Quebec at the WHC he scored 3 goals with 4 assists and 18 penalty minutes.